 In addition to personal income and company profit, we will assess the student contribution by reference to capital resources of every kind.
 Where total capital assets exceed £100,000, an additional contribution calculated on the following rates will be incurred.

-Students commencing a new course in 2014 or after 2.1% Student who commenced study prior to 2014 1.65%
+Students commencing a new course in 2014 or after 2.1%

 Tuition Fees